sjc274/cmpt353-UFC/README.md

 3) ### Stature Data
 - To analyze the feature importance: `python3 StatureDataAnalysis.py`
-We made use of built-in feature `feature_importance_` to testify the feature importance:
+- To analyze evolution of UFC fighters' statures: `python3 StatureEvolutionAnalysis.py` We made use of built-in feature `feature_importance_` to testify the feature importance:
 ```python
 def ShowFeatureImportance(X, y, model):